rails/rails/guides/source/testing.md

 After reading this guide, you will know:

-* Understand Rails testing terminology.
+* Rails testing terminology.
-* Write unit, functional, and integration tests for your application.
+* How to write unit, functional, and integration tests for your application.
-* Identify other popular testing approaches and plugins.
+* Other popular testing approaches and plugins.

 --------------------------------------------------------------------------------